Dune Messiah: Plot

-Otheym, one of Paul's former Fedaykin death commandos, reveals evidence of a Fremen conspiracy against Paul.
-Otheym gives Paul his dwarf Tleilaxu servant Bijaz, who, like a recording machine, can remember faces, names, and details.
-Paul accepts reluctantly, seeing the strands of a Tleilaxu plot.
-As Paul's soldiers attack the conspirators, others set off an atomic weapon called a stone burner, purchased from the Tleilaxu, that destroys the area and blinds Paul.
-By tradition, all blind Fremen exile themselves in the desert, but Paul shocks the Fremen and entrenches his godhood by proving he can still see, even without eyes.
-His oracular powers have become so developed that he can foresee in his mind everything that happens, so by moving through his life in lockstep with his visions, he can see even the slightest details of the world around him.

-Bijaz, actually an agent of the Tleilaxu, uses a specific humming intonation to implant a command that will compel Hayt to attempt to kill Paul under certain circumstances.
-Chani dies in childbirth, and Paul's reaction to her death triggers Hayt, who attempts to kill Paul.
-Hayt's ghola body reacts against its own programming and Duncan's full consciousness is recovered, simultaneously making him independent of Tleilaxu control.
+Paul learns of a Fremen conspiracy against him, but sees the strands of a Tleilaxu plot.
+As Paul's soldiers target the conspirators, an atomic weapon sourced from the Tleilaxu called a stone burner destroys the area.
+Many soldiers are maimed or killed, and Paul is blinded by the attack.
+By tradition, all blind Fremen exile themselves in the desert, but Paul shocks the Fremen by proving he can still see despite his condition.
+His oracular powers have become so developed that he can foresee everything, so by moving through his life in lockstep with his visions, he can see even the slightest details of the world around him.
+Posing as a dwarf servant to Paul, the Tleilaxu agent Bijaz implants a command in Hayt, compelling him to kill Paul if triggered.
+During childbirth, Chani's weakened body succumbs to the pain and she dies.
+Paul's reaction to her death triggers the command in Hayt to kill Paul, however, Hayt's ghola body resists, and the trauma forces Duncan's full consciousness to be recovered, simultaneously making him independent of Tleilaxu control.

-Chani gives birth to twins, who come into the world fully conscious with Kwisatz Haderach-like access to ancestral memories.
+Before her death, Chani gives birth to twins who, like Paul, have full access to both their male and female ancestral memories.
 The son is a total surprise for Paul, who had only foreseen the birth of their daughter.
-Scytale offers to revive Chani as a ghola, but Paul refuses to submit, considering the possibility that the Tleilaxu might program Chani in some diabolical way.
-The Face Dancer then threatens the infants with a knife to force Paul to accept, and also demands all of his CHOAM holdings in return.
-By successfully escaping the oracular trap and setting the universe on a new path, Paul has been rendered completely blind, yet he is able to kill Scytale with an accurately aimed dagger due to a psychic vision from his son's perspective.
-Later that evening Bijaz approaches Paul and repeats Scytale's offer, but is killed by Duncan on Paul's order.
-Now prophetically and physically blind, Paul chooses to embrace the Fremen tradition of a blind man walking alone into the desert, winning the fealty of the Fremen for his children, who will inherit his empire.
+Scytale offers to revive Chani as a ghola, revealing the full purpose behind Hayt's presence and the restoration of his memories.
+Paul refuses, considering the possibility that the Tleilaxu might program a Chani ghola in some diabolical way.
+Scytale threatens the infants with a knife, demanding all of Paul's CHOAM holdings in return for his children's lives.
+By successfully escaping the oracular trap and setting the universe on a new path, Paul has been rendered completely blind, yet he is able to kill Scytale with a dagger to the eye due to a psychic vision from his son's perspective.
+Now prophetically and physically blind, Paul chooses to embrace the Fremen tradition and walks alone into the desert, winning the fealty of the Fremen for his children, who will inherit his empire.